 Plant identification is hard.
 There are 40 times more species of plants than birds in the world so the pool to be narrowed down is much larger.
 You’d think plants would be easier to identify than birds because they don’t move and you can get as close as you want to them, for as long as you want.
 Sadly, that’s not much help.

-Two remarkable finds from a flea market last week are fascinating evidence of how the topic of the interactions between people and nature gained recognition at quite an early date in Germany, before World War II and arguably well before it caught on in the United States.
-These are two books for popular audiences, from 1921 and 1939, that combine ecology, geography, botany and cultural history in a way that, to the best of my knowledge, didn’t show in the U.S. until some decades later.
+Two remarkable finds from a flea market last week are fascinating evidence of how the interactions between people and nature were recognized very early on in Germany, at least in comparison to other Western cultures including the United States, despite its early accomplishments in nature protection.
+(Interesting, this recognition is meagre in Germany nowadays but that’s beyond our scope here.)
+These are two books for popular audiences, from 1921 and 1939, that combine ecology, geography, botany and cultural history in a way that, to the best of my knowledge, didn’t appear in the U.S. until some decades later.

 Continue reading “Book Report: Early nature conservation in Germany”